How Big is a Cockatiel

 A healthy cockatiel weighs between 3 to 4.5 ounces.
 You can get an accurate weight of your cockatiel by using a small scale made specifically for birds.
 Alternatively, you can use a kitchen or postage scale, but make sure it is not too large so your cockatiel feels comfortable on it.
 It is important to monitor your cockatiel’s weight on a regular basis.
 This will help you detect any potential problems before they become serious.
 It is also a great way to track your bird’s growth progress.

-See also Cockatiel bird Lifespan
+See also Why is My Cockatiel Screaming?

 As with most other animals, cockatiels grow fastest when they are well cared for and have their basic needs met.
 This includes a healthy, nutritious diet.
 Young cockatiels should be fed nutritionally-complete pellets that are formulated for their age range.
 This will help them grow more quickly and wean at an appropriate age.
 Additionally, getting valuable avian vet input early on will help ensure that your cockatiel grows at a normal rate.